Testability of Instrumental Variables in Additive Nonlinear, Non-Constant Effects Models: Introduction

 Recently, \citet{xie2022testability} have demonstrated that a single IV imposes specific constraints within the linear non-Gaussian acyclic causal model.
 However, their method assumes that all noise terms are non-Gaussian and that the effects remain constant.
 More recently, \citet{burauel2023evaluating} have introduced a novel validity condition for Instrumental Variables based on the Principle of Independent Mechanisms, termed IV-PIM, within the linear IV framework.
 This condition is particularly notable as it applies to both continuous and discrete treatment variables.
 Nevertheless, its applicability is constrained by the presence of covariates, making it unsuitable when no covariates are available.
 Additionally, the condition is limited to scenarios with constant treatment effects.

 \citet{pearl1995testability} conjectured that the validity of an instrument cannot be tested when dealing with continuous treatment variables without additional assumptions, a theory recently confirmed by \citet{gunsilius2021nontestability}.
 Unlike the existing work that focuses on the parametric linear constant effects model, we consider IV validity in a more challenging additive non-parametric model, the Additive NonlInear, Non-Constant Effects (ANINCE) Model.
-Rather surprisingly, although a single IV is in general not fully testable within the ANINCE model, we will show that a single variable $Z$, being a valid IV relative to $X \rightarrow Y$, imposes specific constraints in the ANINCE model.
-Specifically, we make the following contributions: \begin{itemize} \item [1.]
-We introduce a necessary condition, termed the Auxiliary-based Independence Test (AIT) condition, for detecting a single variable that cannot serve as an IV within the ANINCE model.
+Rather surprisingly, although a single IV is in general not fully testable within the ANINCE model, we will show that a single variable $Z$, being a valid IV relative to $X \rightarrow Y$, imposes specific constraints in the ANINCE model under the completeness condition (\ie, for all functions $\psi(X)$ with finite expectation, $\mathbb{E}[\psi(X)|Z]=0$ implies $\psi(X)=0$.) \footnote{See Section \ref{Section-IV-Identification-Estimator} for more detailed discussion of the completeness condition.
+For related context, we refer interested readers to \cite{newey2003instrumental,d2011completeness,hu2018nonparametric}.}.
+Specifically, we make the following contributions:

+\begin{itemize} \item [1.]
+We introduce a necessary condition, termed the Auxiliary-based Independence Test (AIT) condition, for detecting a single variable that cannot serve as an IV within the ANINCE model, under the completeness condition (Assumption \ref{Ass-completeness}).
 This condition is applicable to scenarios involving non-constant causal effects and both discrete and continuous treatment. \item [2.]
-We further provide the necessary and sufficient conditions for detecting all invalid IVs using the AIT condition under the ANINCE model.
+We provide the necessary and sufficient conditions for detecting all invalid IVs using the AIT condition under the ANINCE model.
 Specifically, we show that, under the partial non-Gaussianity assumption (Assumption \ref{Ass-non-Gaussianity-exogeneity}), all observable violations of the IV exogeneity condition can be identified in the linear, constant effects model.
-Additionally, under the algebraic equation condition assumption (Assumption \ref{Ass-algebraic-condition}), we can detect invalid IVs resulting from violations of either exogeneity or the exclusion restriction in the ANINCE model.
-We also present two notable types of non-identifiable invalid IVs (See Corollaries \ref{Corollary1-Non-testability-IV-ANINCE} $\sim$ \ref{Corollary3-Non-testability-IV-ANINCE}), along with intuitive explanations for each. \item [3.]
-We present a practical implementation of the AIT condition test that accounts for the presence of covariates with finite data.
-We demonstrate the efficacy and applicability of the proposed approach on both synthetic and three real-world datasets with different scenarios.
+Additionally, under the completeness condition (Assumption \ref{Ass-completeness}) and the distributional non-degeneracy condition assumption (Assumption \ref{Ass-algebraic-condition}), we can detect invalid IVs resulting from violations of either exogeneity or the exclusion restriction in the ANINCE model.
+We also present two notable types of non-identifiable invalid IVs (see Proposition \ref{Pro-violate-algebraic}), along with intuitive explanations for each.